-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 Hamilton said he told a federal grand jury he and Armstrong both doped while riding for the U.S. Postal Team in Tour de France races.
 Austin, Texas, is Lance Armstrong's hometown, and as NPR's John Burnett tells us, in Austin the doping accusations are beginning to tear at his once titanic reputation.

-And in central Austin, cyclists pedal down the Lance Armstrong Bikeway.
+JOHN BURNETT: And in central Austin, cyclists pedal down the Lance Armstrong Bikeway.

 BURNETT: The 39-year-old cyclist from Louisiana stops to chat on his way to a delivery and strokes his push-broom beard.

-Mr. SAM BURNS: My name is Sam Burns, and I work at the University of Texas.
+SAM BURNS: My name is Sam Burns, and I work at the University of Texas.

 BURNETT: If it turns out that Armstrong doped and lied about it, will it hurt his image in his hometown?

-Mr. BURNS: I think it will somewhat.
+BURNS: I think it will somewhat.
 He's built up a really positive reputation, one that a lot of people respect both for his athleticism and the cause that he's taken up.
 And I think that it will be tarnished a bit.
 I think that ultimately, people will probably forgive him, given the seemingly pervasive use of this kind of stuff, and hopefully cycling will get cleaned up as a result.

-Sports columnist Kirk Bohls writes about Armstrong's travails for the Austin American-Statesman.
+BURNETT: Sports columnist Kirk Bohls writes about Armstrong's travails for the Austin American-Statesman.
 Bohls says, with the recent allegations, local opinions about the cycling legend may have reached a tipping point.

-The foundation's communications director, Katherine McLane, echoed the same line, sidestepping the chairman's deepening imbroglio.
+BURNETT: The foundation's communications director, Katherine McLane, echoed the same line, sidestepping the chairman's deepening imbroglio.

-John Burnett, NPR News, Austin.
+BURNETT: John Burnett, NPR News, Austin.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.